Contrary to popular belief, revolving letters of credit are not used frequently.

-If exporters and importers have concluded a contract as indicated above they may wish to have a letter of credit issued to satisfy their contractual payment obligations.
-This can be accomplished with a special type of letter of credit which is known as a revolving letter of credit.
+An exporter and importer, who have concluded a contract as indicated above and wish to have a letter of credit issued to satisfy their contractual payment obligations, may apply for a revolving letter of credit.

-A revolving letter of credit is a special letter of credit type which is structured in a way so that it revolves either in value or in time covering multiple-shipments over a long period of time under single letter of credit.
+A revolving letter of credit is a special letter of credit type, which is structured in a way so that it revolves either in value or in time covering multiple-shipments over a long period of time under a single letter of credit.

 Types of Revolving Letters of Credit: